JoseMartinsNetto/T.E.M-API-Framework/README.md

 Is a backend project strongly based on DDD principles and .NET framework core.

-Firs of all install the dependecies with:
+First of all install the dependecies with:

     npm install or yarn install